Recommended tire pressure for Subaru Tribeca

-What is the recommended tire pressure for my Subaru Tribeca?
+What is the recommended tire pressure for Subaru Tribeca?

 Recommended tire pressure for Subaru Tribeca is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
 Find your Subaru Tribeca year to get recommended tire inflation for Subaru Tribeca tires.

-How do I find my recommended tire pressure setting for my Subaru Tribeca?
+How do I find recommended tire pressure setting for Subaru Tribeca?
 What is correct Subaru Tribeca tire pressure?

 You can find your Subaru Tribeca recommended tire pressure in Subaru Tribeca owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
 Recommended tire inflation for Subaru Tribeca will be listed in psi, bar or kPa.